LafeLabs/geometron/crowd_funding_plan_for_geometron.md

  - participation!
 This is yours.
 Not mine.
 You get your own piece of software, written by you and controlled by you which you can use for your stuff.
 Or your friends stuff.
 How much all this is worth is totally determined by *participation*.
 There are no customers and I am not a supplier.
 I'm a teacher and you and I are all participants.
 If you also become a teacher this language can spread with exponential power.
  - when you put money in you are getting my time, and that is all, but that can be extremely powerful.
 I'm going to be talking with others using these ideas and will be doing my best to connect people with other people in such a way as to maximize the value for all.
 I will not be your employee, contractor, project manager, investor, or partner.
 I will simply be a person with ideas you can talk with to move your projects forward.
  - you don't have to give *me* the money.  spend money directly in your organization to build this system out if you want to.
 I don't care.
 As long as you don't try to patent the core idea, go nuts with it, use it for your industry, your art, your beliefs, your culture.

+### Types of participation

+glyph creation
+glyph consumption
+glyph criticism
+glyph improvements
+sorting of glyphs
+payment of federal reserve debt so I can personally continue research in public domain payment of federal reserve debt for my class teaching time helping to teach more people the system teaching classes writing new software building maps in the environment for directions build businesses on Geometron

 ### What I will do with the money

 Live and work: teach, write, and build.
 That's it.
 I will not hire employees or contractors, buy inventory, buy new machines, or expensive parts or materials.
 I will not ship anything to anyone.
 My expenses are rent in an expensive city(DC), food, coffee, travel, and some miscellaneous consumables I use for my more physical projects such as duct tape.
 My living expenses are between 2500 and 3000 per month, and right now I consult on low temperature quantum physics but my goal with this project is to be able to quit that and work full time to further this project.
 If I had no other obligations I could tour to YOUR institution and spread this language for free so that it can be absorbed into many technological ecosystems.
 The less I have to spend time consulting for military industrial complex projects, the faster this work can get done and the more wholly I can concentrate on it.